mikejacktzen/datzen/README.md

 ### I forgot about the wierd base R name of that link function used in logistic regression.

 Uhhh, it was what's his face!
 The one with the logis!
-Oh, you mean logit?
+Oh, you mean `logit`?

 ``` r
 # ?logit